CSV Export

 From the Responses page:

-- Your browser will download a CSV file containing the filtered responses
+- Your browser downloads a CSV file for the current project.

 What's Included#